ravishende/lab_reports/labReport4/labReport4.md

 expected output: `[a.com, a.com(()), example.com]`

 MarkdownParseTest.java test added:
 ![Image](test2.png)

-The output of my MarkdownParse.java: (didn't pass)
+The output of my MarkdownParse.java: (failed)
 ![Image](my-test2.png)

-The output of the other MarkdownParse.java: (didn't pass)
+The output of the other MarkdownParse.java: (failed)
 ![Image](other-test2.png)